gabrielfgm/SNinEH/README.md

 # Comparing centrality measures vs autoregression #
 ###################################################

+# we load an external file that contains functions that extract
+# coefficients and other information from regression models to be
+# printed via the texreg function
 source("extract_helper_functions.R")

 # we build a helper function to cope with missing observations